RaccoonHandsProductions/RaccoonHandsProductions.github.io/index.md

 ## Try for Yourself

+*Canning Heroes* is a game for two or more players played across at least three networked devices.
+The game is available to [download here](https://github.com/RaccoonHandsProductions/CanningSeason/releases).
+The [instructions](instructions.md) explain how to acquire and configure the game, along with hardware requirements.

-The game is available for [download here.](https://github.com/RaccoonHandsProductions/CanningSeason/releases) The [Source Code](https://github.com/RaccoonHandsProductions/CanningSeason) is available and licensed the [GPLv3.](https://www.gnu.org/licenses/gpl-3.0.en.html) The [installation instructions](https://drive.google.com/file/d/1KX9QUXjAznluACAqurpzLXD42ymEnNPL/view?usp=sharing) and [hardware recommendations](https://drive.google.com/file/d/1jPt7pjjHLwUr-95dkat_iHqiexOXpFjD/view?usp=sharing) may help when setting up the game on your devices.
+The [Source Code](https://github.com/RaccoonHandsProductions/CanningSeason) is available and licensed the [GPLv3.](https://www.gnu.org/licenses/gpl-3.0.en.html)

 ## Special Thanks